 Overt hypothyroidism is an absolute indication for hormone replacement therapy, usually lifelong.

-In patients with low levels of thyroid hormones, serum cortisol half-life is prolonged and normalizes during L-T4 therapy; in the case of coexisting adrenal insufficiency, this may trigger symptoms of acute adrenal crisis.
-Therefore, in the case of coexisting hypothyroidism and adrenal insufficiency, always start treatment with cortisol replacement (see Primary Adrenal Insufficiency).
+In patients with low levels of thyroid hormones, serum cortisol half-life is prolonged and normalizes during L-T4 therapy; in the case of coexisting adrenal insufficiency this may trigger symptoms of acute adrenal crisis.
+Therefore, in patients with coexisting hypothyroidism and adrenal insufficiency, always start cortisol replacement first (see Primary Adrenal Insufficiency).

 Increasing the previously established hormone replacement dose (under TSH level monitoring) may be necessary in the following cases:

 1) Oral L-T4 malabsorption (eg, in patients with inflammatory bowel diseases).